 Swaddling also inhibits involuntary arm and leg movements that can wake a sleeping baby up.

 A newborn baby who is securely wrapped up in a blanket is also easier to handle than one whose arms and legs move about perpetually.
 New parents often find that swaddling their baby does wonders to calm him down and study shows that swaddled babies sleep better and longer than their unswaddled counterparts.

 Is swaddling safe?

 The short answer?
 Yes, swaddling is safe, provided you use your common sense and do it properly.
-This you can do by securing the wrapping blanket in some fashion so it doesn’t come loose.
-If the blanket comes loose, your baby could suffocate.
+You can ensure safety by securing the wrapping blanket in some fashion so it doesn’t come loose.
+Loose blankets are not safe for newborn babies while they sleep, especially unattended.

 As mentioned above, make sure that the swaddle blanket you use can’t come unraveled.
 There are many options of swaddles that securely close with a Velcro or some sort of safety mechanism.
 Also, make sure that there are no other blankets or pieces of clothing in the bassinet or crib.

-Secondly, have a look at these safe sleep guidelines provided by the American Academy of Pediatrics (AAP) which are aimed at the prevention of SIDS (Sleep-Related Infant Deaths).
+Secondly, have a look at these safe sleep guidelines provided by the American Academy of Pediatrics (AAP) which are aimed at preventing SIDS (Sleep-Related Infant Deaths).
+Here is the summary:

-- Put your baby to sleep on his back on a firm surface with a tight-fitting sheet that won’t come loose.
+- Put your baby to nap or sleep on his back on a firm surface with a tight-fitting sheet that won’t come loose.